Skip to main content

 Ickenham Green Allotment

-Ickenham Green Allotements
+Ickenham Green Allotments

 Along with many other members of the community, I was recently made aware of the plans HS2 and Thames Water have to redirect the sewer by the Greenway in Ickenham.
 This is going to have a serious impact on the allotment site and has come as a shock to everyone who will be affected.